Generic name: acetylcysteine (inhalation) [ a-SEET-il-SIS-teen ]

 Before taking this medicine

-You should not use acetylcysteine inhalation if you are allergic to it.
+You should not use acetylcysteine if you are allergic to it.

 How should I use acetylcysteine inhalation?

-Do not use acetylcysteine inhalation at home if you do not fully understand all instructions that are specific to your use of this medicine.
+Do not use acetylcysteine inhalation at home if you do not fully understand all instructions that are specific to your use of acetylcysteine.

 Acetylcysteine inhalation solution can be inhaled directly from the nebulizer or with a face mask, mouth piece, tent, or intermittent positive pressure breathing (IPPB) machine.